The Master (Doctor Who): Professor Yana and Harold Saxon

-Harold Saxon
+In "Utopia", the Doctor encounters a scientist called Professor Yana (Derek Jacobi) at the end of the universe.
+Overhearing the Doctor discussing time travel and regeneration, he is prompted to open his pocket watch, revealing Yana to be The Master and the watch a repository of his Time Lord consciousness.
+The Master had used a chameleon arch - Gallifreyan technology used to turn a Time Lord into a human and storing the subject's memories in a fob watch - to escape detection after fleeing the Time War.
+His memory restored, the Master is shot by his former assistant Chantho (Chipo Chung) and regenerates into his next incarnation (John Simm) before stealing the Doctor's TARDIS and leaving him to die.

 In "The Sound of Drums," the Doctor makes his way back to Earth to find the Master has become Prime Minister of the UK under the alias of Harold Saxon.
 The Master kidnaps Martha's family and conquers Earth.

 In "Last of the Time Lords", Martha spends a year working to save her family and to thwart the Master's plan to wage war against the universe.
 The Master himself mentions that looking into the vortex as a child made "the drumming" choose him as a "call to war" in his head.
 When fatally shot by his human wife, Lucy Saxon (Alexandra Moen), the Master refuses to regenerate, knowing it will haunt the Doctor.

 The Master returns in "The End of Time" (2009–2010) when his disciples attempt a resurrection ritual using a surviving piece of the Master's body.
-However, Lucy sabotages the ritual, bringing the Master back as a manic undead creature, hungry for human flesh and leaking electrical energy.
+However, Lucy sabotages the ritual, bringing the Master back as an unstable creature, hungry for human flesh and leaking electrical energy.
 The Master proceeds with a plot to transform the entire human race into his own clones.
 The Master is sent back to Gallifrey when the Time Lords are sealed away in the Time War, trapped once more.